doly-dev/cra-template-doly-site/docs/docs/index.en-US.md

 The final adoption `React` official scaffold extension, upgrade and maintenance.

 > The scaffolding does not support SSR.
-If you need to implement SSR, [Next.js](https://www.nextjs.cn/) recommended .
+If you need to implement SSR, [Next.js](https://nextjs.org/) recommended .
+>
+> The official is almost no longer maintained, and it is recommended to use [vite-template-doly](https://github.com/doly-dev/vite-template-doly).

 ## Compatibility